Special Purpose Command: 2011 structure

+In 2009 the Russian Air Force was extensively reorganised.
+Combat Aircraft magazine's June 2010 issue gives some details of the new structure.

-The Special Purpose Command was again reorganised and renamed in 2011, and then in 2015.
+The Special Purpose Command was reorganised and renamed in 2011, and then in 2015.
 On December 1, 2011, a new type of troops were created - the Russian Aerospace Defense Forces (VVKO), and the headquarters of the Order of Lenin Operational-Strategic command of Aerospace Defence was reorganized into the Order of Lenin Air and Missile Defence Command with its headquarters in the city of Balashikha, Moscow Oblast.

 In 2013, the 93rd anti-aircraft rocket regiment (ZRP) of the 4th air defence brigade was re-equipped with the S-400 Triumf air defense system, the 108th air defense rocket regiment of the 6th air defence brigade was re-equipped with the S-300PM1 air defence system, the supply of combat vehicles ZRPK "Shell -S" to the military units of the ZRV command.

 In 2014, measures were taken to re-equip the 549th Anti-Aircraft Rocket Regiment of the 5th Air Defence Brigade with the S-400 Triumph air defense system, the radio engineering troops (RTV) units continued to be equipped with promising radar stations (radar) of the Nebo, Podlet, Kasta types ”, “VVO”, “Sopka”, “Update”, etc., were supplied to the troops with automated control systems and new generation communications.